Jennifer Dailey-O'Cain: Academic details

-I am a Professor of German and Applied Linguistics in the Department of Modern Languages and Cultural Studies.
-I have been teaching at the University of Alberta since 1997.
+I am an Emeritus Professor of German and Applied Linguistics in the Department of Modern Languages and Cultural Studies.
+I taught at the University of Alberta between 1997 and 2025.

 Education: